Pennsylvania Route 3: Chester and Delaware counties

 PA 3 begins at an intersection with US 322 Bus.
 (High Street) in the downtown area of the borough of West Chester in Chester County near the historic Chester County Courthouse.
 From here, the route heads northeast on the one-way pair of East Market Street eastbound and East Chestnut Street westbound.
 The one-way streets carry two lanes in each direction as they pass downtown businesses.
-At the intersection with Matlack Street, the westbound direction of PA 3 shifts from East Chestnut Street to East Gay Street.
+At the intersection with Matlack Street, the westbound direction of PA 3 shifts from East Chestnut Street one block south to East Gay Street.
 The route continues to follow East Market Street eastbound and East Gay Street westbound through commercial areas, passing north of the terminus of the West Chester Railroad at the West Chester station along East Market Street.
 PA 3 leaves West Chester for West Goshen Township and intersects Montgomery Avenue (westbound only) and Garfield Avenue/Westtown Road before it comes to an eastbound exit and westbound entrance with Paoli Pike.
 At this point, both directions of the route join and head east along four-lane divided West Chester Pike, passing through residential areas in the community of Chatwood.
 PA 3 comes to a partial cloverleaf interchange with the US 202/US 322 freeway and runs past businesses and some homes.
 The road curves east-southeast at the Strasburg Road intersection and crosses into East Goshen Township, where it continues past suburban neighborhoods and commercial establishments, crossing the East Branch Chester Creek and passing through the community of Goshen.
 PA 3 enters Westtown Township and reaches an intersection with PA 352, forming a short concurrency with that route before PA 352 splits to the southeast.
 The road heads east through wooded areas with residential subdivisions as it continues into Willistown Township.
 The route intersects the eastern terminus of PA 926 and curves east-northeast through a mix of fields and woodland with some homes, crossing the Ridley Creek before coming to a junction with Delchester Road.